 Instructions for submitting an application.

 - Prepare a 250 word personal statement indicating why you would like to serve on the particular committee.
-Combine this document with your up-to-date CV (2MB limit) and have it ready to upload.
+Combine this document with your up-to-date CV(max of 2 pages) and have it ready to upload.
 There is a 2MB limit on the combined document.

 - Click on the application link and log into the AMA Web site.
 Note: If you don't have an AMA account and are a first year medical student who recently applied for membership or an osteopathic medical student, you may not yet be in our member system.
 If the system cannot find you, just uncheck the box "I am a U.S. physician, resident or medical student", and continue creating an account.
 We will follow up with you after your submission.

 - Once logged in, select "I am registering myself or a third party for an event," click "Begin Self Registration" and enter all information requested.

 About Convention Committees